The latest data from the College Board show that college students spend about $1,200 a year on books and supplies.

 Some professors will tell you flat-out that certain books on a syllabus really aren’t essential.
 Others will say various texts are absolutely necessary.
 Either way, at least you know upfront what to expect.
 Armed with this knowledge, you can possibly save money by forgoing a book purchase altogether if it’s clear that a book won’t be critical, or even mildly helpful, to your studies.

 If it’s not indicated in your syllabus, also ask your professor for three other key pieces of information: the ISBN for the book, any online lab codes you might need for additional materials, and info on any CDs or DVDs that are required with the text.
+If you want to acquire some extra knowledge, you might also be interested in the OpCentral online learning management system which has been proved to work just great.

 Check Books Out From The Library — Any Library